Housing Accommodations

 240 Edgar Road | St. Louis, MO 63119

-After receipt of your request, a Housing and Residential Life staff member will be in touch concerning the status of your request, and if further documentation is needed.
+After receipt of your request, a Housing and Residential Life staff member will be in touch concerning the status of your request, or if further documentation is needed.